JemRF/RF-Documentation/pages/mydoc/wifi-rf-relay.md

 ## Setup Details
 The configuration page for the WiFi Gateway is very similar to the WiFi IoT Sensor.
 An added features include the option to establish a secure/encrypted (https) connection to the server or not.
-It also has the option for Celsius to Farenheit conversion.
+It also has the option for Celsius to Fahrenheit conversion.

 {% include image.html file="SetupScreen.jpg" alt="WiFi RF Relay Setup Page"%}